NBISweden/toolsinfo/README.md

 ## Further technical notes

-If you wish to make any other changes to this repository, please note that files that are be ignored by Jekyll should be placed in a directory prefixed with underscore.
+If you wish to make any other changes to this repository, please note that files that are to be ignored by Jekyll should be placed in a directory prefixed with underscore.
 All YAML files that do not reside in such excluded directories will be treated as tool descriptions and displayed on the web site.
 All non-YAML files outside excluded